carinatze/Workout-Manager/README.md

 no exception was expected, and changed to an invalid level, where the exception was later expected.
 I also had to make changes to the addWorkout method in JsonReader class.
 This is where we caught the InvalidLevelException when the user attempts to set the workout level, and if it is invalid, an exception would be thrown and is caught in this method.
-The method prints out a statement indicating that the level is invalid.
+The console prints out a statement indicating that the level is invalid.
 In addition, I added a try catch clause to the rateWorkout method in the WorkoutManager UI class.
 The method would print out that the given level was invalid, if it was not beginner, intermediate, nor advanced.
 A catch clause was added to the method: testWriterGeneralWorkoutCollection in the test class for Json writer because it called on the setWorkoutLevel method, and tests the case where no exception was expected to be thrown.
+The WorkoutManagerGUI class ensures that whenever an invalid workout level was set, the console would print out "___ is an invalid workout level."

 ## Phase 4 Task 3
 If I had more time to work on the project, I would refactor my code to reduce coupling and increase cohesion.
 I would